Windsor

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch released postcode level ATO data for the financial year 2022.
-Windsor's median income among taxpayers was $63,958, with an average of $89,206.
-This is among the highest in Australia, compared to Greater Brisbane's median of $55,645 and average of $70,520.
-Based on Wage Price Index growth of 11.71% since financial year 2022, current estimates would be approximately $71,447 (median) and $99,652 (average) as of March 2025.
-Census data shows household, family and personal incomes all rank highly in Windsor, between the 78th and 88th percentiles nationally.
-The earnings profile reveals that the $1,500 - 2,999 bracket dominates with 33.6% of residents (3,011 people), similar to the surrounding region where 33.3% occupy this range.
-Windsor demonstrates considerable affluence with 33.1% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 16.7% of income, but strong earnings place disposable income at the 76th percentile, and the area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Windsor's median income among taxpayers is $63,958.
+The average income in Windsor is $89,206.
+These figures are among the highest in Australia.
+In comparison, Greater Brisbane has a median income of $55,645 and an average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Windsor's median income would be approximately $72,906 by September 2025, with the average estimated to be around $101,686 during the same period.
+Census data reveals that household, family and personal incomes in Windsor rank highly nationally, between the 78th and 88th percentiles.
+The earnings profile shows that 33.6% of residents (3,019 people) fall into the $1,500 - 2,999 income bracket per week, which is similar to the surrounding region where 33.3% of residents also occupy this range.
+Windsor demonstrates considerable affluence with 33.1% of residents earning over $3,000 per week, supporting premium retail and service offerings in the area.
+High housing costs consume 16.7% of income in Windsor, but strong earnings still place disposable income at the 76th percentile nationally.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income